openstack/swift/doc/source/overview_ring.rst

 List of Devices
 ***************

-The list of devices is known internally to the Ring class as devs.
+The list of devices is known internally to the Ring class as ``devs``.
 Each item in the list of devices is a dictionary with the following keys:

 ======  =======  ==============================================================
-id      integer  The index into the list devices. zone    integer  The zone the device resides in. region  integer  The region the zone resides in. weight  float    The relative weight of the device in comparison to other
+id      integer  The index into the list of devices. zone    integer  The zone in which the device resides. region  integer  The region in which the zone resides. weight  float    The relative weight of the device in comparison to other
                  devices.
 This usually corresponds directly to the amount of disk space the device has compared to other devices.
 For